Child Abuse Charges

 - Law enforcement officers

-To protect individuals who make good faith reports, state laws often include confidentiality for the reporter.
-Some states also provide that a mandatory reporter can't be sued if they turn out to be in error.
+State laws often include confidentiality for reporters to protect individuals who make good-faith reports.
+Some states also provide that a mandatory reporter cannot be sued if they are in error.
 In many states, failure to report child abuse is also a criminal misdemeanor punishable by fines, jail time, or both.

 If you suspect that someone is abusing or neglecting a child, visit FindLaw's How to Get Help for Child Abuse section for more information on what to do.